ManishGihub/BackTracking/README.md

 # BackTracking
-These are the backtracking programs solved using java Also includes N queens problem
+These are the backtracking programs solved using java Also includes N queens problem which is a classical problem